tweag/rules_img/docs/templating.md

 ## Stamping with Workspace Status

-Stamping allows you to include dynamic build information like git commits, timestamps, and version numbers in your container tags.
+Stamping allows you to include dynamic build information like git commits, timestamps, and version numbers in your container tags, labels, environment variables, and annotations.

 ### Requirements for Stamping